TensorThinker/QueryMatch/README.md

 - CUDA 11.7
 - torch 2.0.1
 ### Compatibility Note
 This project is compatible with multiple CUDA versions, including but not limited to CUDA 11.3.
-While the relative performance trends remain consistent across different hardware environments, please note that the specific numerical results may vary slightly.
+While overall performance trends remain consistent across various hardware environments, please note that specific numerical results may vary slightly.

 ## Citation